Appleseed/learn/docs/portal/install/index.rst

     .. image:: ../images/Server-Error.png

-  * Create an Empty SQL Server Database in a SQL Server Instance
+  * Create an empty SQL Server Database in a SQL Server Instance.
    * Right click on the Databases folder in the Object Explorer on the left and click on "New Database".
    * Enter a name in the Database Name: field.

     .. image:: ../images/Database-Setup.jpg

- * Set up NT AUTHORITY/NETWORK SERVICE as a Login if it doesn't exist
+ * Set up NT AUTHORITY/NETWORK SERVICE as a login if it doesn't exist.

     .. image:: ../images/Login-User.png

-   * Right Click on the Logins folder in the main Security folder
+   * Right Click on the Logins folder in the main Security folder.
    * Select "New Login.."
    * Click on the Search button next to the Login Name field.
    * Click on the "Advanced..." button.